California's Gov. Newsom hits Trump over threat to pull FEMA money after fires, accuses president of playing 'games with lives'

 November's wildfire in the Northern California town of Paradise was the deadliest in the U.S. in a century, killing at least 85 people and destroying nearly 14,000 homes.

-The feud with Trump comes amid Newsom’s indication that he will abandon fiscal restraint embraced by his predecessor Jerry Brown and the proposal on Tuesday to fork out an additional $105 million on wildfire safety – an increase from the confirmed $200 million the state’s Legislature already set aside.
+The feud with Trump comes amid Newsom’s indication that he will abandon fiscal restraint embraced by his predecessor Jerry Brown and his proposal on Tuesday to fork out an additional $105 million on wildfire safety – an increase from the confirmed $200 million the state’s Legislature already set aside.

 “Broad strokes, we are stepping up our game.
 I hear you, I get it, we have to do more,” he said.